 Changshujiao, Fengshan town of Anshun Municipality

 Also worn around Guankou.
-This is an unusual costume and appealing in its simplicity.
+This costume shows heavy influence from the neighboring Bouyi people and is appealing in its simplicity.
 The headpiece is also unusual.

 Hualipo of Muzan township, Anlong county

 This costume is spead in the southwest corner of Guizhou, as well as being found over the border in parts of Guangxi